 Lambert believes that as people begin to learn more about the Endocannabinoid System here in the United States and the laws continue to change, so will our perceptions of cannabis worldwide.

 Reflecting on Experience

-Outside of the United States, they haven't had the same experiences as our young nation has.
-Other countries were never exposed to the western movement started by Harry Anslinger or the stigmas associated with US prohibition.
+Outside of the United States, they haven’t had the same experiences as our young nation has.
+Global cannabis was never exposed to the Western movement started by Harry Anslinger or the stigmas associated with US prohibition.